Simonization/webservTester/README.md

 🔵 BLUE: Section headers

 The correction sheet test will indicate if any failure would result in a grade of 0 (like memory leaks or missing I/O multiplexing).

-Important Notes
+Notes

-Both test files are designed to work with the actual webserv implementation from your GitHub repository The tests match the configuration structure in config/example.conf CGI scripts (lotr.py and star_wars.sh) are tested as found in your project The correction test specifically checks for mandatory requirements that would result in automatic failure
+The tests match the configuration structure in config/example.conf CGI scripts (lotr.py and star_wars.sh) are tested